When Is the Right Time to Start a Branding Project?

 There's no hard threshold for too late.
 But there is a pattern that shows up in companies that delayed too long: the branding work becomes harder, not because the company has more clarity, but because it has more inertia.
 More stakeholders who have built their work around the current identity.
 More legacy decisions that are uncomfortable to revisit.
 More time during which the market has formed an impression that now has to be actively changed rather than simply shaped.

-Starting earlier means the brand grows with the company.
-Starting later means the brand has to catch up to a company that's already moved on.
+Getting the basics in early means the brand grows with the company.
+Waiting too long means the brand has to catch up to a company that's already moved on.

-The best time to start a branding project is when you know the work needs to happen and you have the bandwidth to engage.
-That moment is almost always earlier than it feels.
+The best time to get your brand basics in place is as soon as you know the work needs to happen and have the bandwidth to engage — that moment is almost always earlier than it feels.
+The best time for the bigger strategic investment is once product-market fit gives that work something solid to build on.